-Catapult PR’s contribution to the world of content is varied and dynamic, as well as strategic.
-It can stand alone or be a means through which to create synergy between PR initiatives and direct communication to target audiences.
+Catapult PR’s contribution to the world of content creation is varied and dynamic, as well as strategic.
+Our content can stand alone, or be a means through which to create synergy between PR initiatives and direct communication with target audiences.

-Just take a look at some of the content downloads and e-books we have written and you will quickly see the range of material that we can cover.
-All of these have been pieces of content suggested by ourselves, researched diligently and written in a creative, compelling or inspiring manner – always with the end-user ‘avatar’ in mind.
+Just take a look at some of the content downloads and e-books we have written and you will quickly see the range of material that we can create.
+All these pieces of content have been suggested by ourselves, researched diligently and written in a creative, compelling or inspiring manner – always with the end-user ‘avatar’ in mind.

 Sometimes, we go further and also work with a designer on the ‘look’, but that’s the client’s choice.
 Read on, to find out more and, if you would like us to write a content download for you, or need an e-book writer, please just email firstname.lastname@example.org